krzentner/language-world/data/text-davinci-003-old/chain_py_md/door-unlock-2.py.md

-The steps for the program are:

-1. Put gripper above door lock
-2. Drop gripper around door lock
-3. Turn the dial on the door

-# door-unlock: turn the dial on the door
-# def door_unlock(robot):
-    # Steps:
+Steps:
-    #  1. Put gripper above door lock
+1. Put gripper above door knob
-    #  2. Drop gripper around door lock
+2. Grab door knob
-    #  3. Turn the dial on the door
+3. Turn the door knob

-    # We need to put the gripper above the door lock before we can grab it,
-    # because of the angle of the robot's gripper.
-    if check("the robot's gripper is not vertically aligned with door lock"): robot.put("gripper above door lock")
+if check("the robot's gripper is not above door knob"): robot.put("gripper above door knob")

-    # Once the gripper is lined up above the door lock, we should be able to
-    # grab the door lock by moving the gripper down around it.
-    if check("the robot's gripper is vertically aligned with door lock and the robot's gripper is not around door lock"): robot.put("gripper around door lock")
+if check("the robot's gripper is above door knob and the robot's gripper is not around the door knob"): robot.grab("door knob")

-    # Once the gripper is around the door lock, we can just turn the dial.
-    if check("the robot's gripper is around door lock"): robot.turn("dial on door")
+if check("the robot's gripper is around door knob"): robot.turn("clockwise or counterclockwise")